Melanoma

 The primary cause of melanoma is ultraviolet light (UV) exposure in those with low levels of the skin pigment melanin.
 The UV light may be from the sun or other sources, such as tanning devices.
 Those with many moles, a history of affected family members, and poor immune function are at greater risk.
 A number of rare genetic conditions, such as xeroderma pigmentosum, also increase the risk.
 Diagnosis is by biopsy and analysis of any skin lesion that has signs of being potentially cancerous.

-Using sunscreen and avoiding UV light may prevent melanoma.
-Treatment is typically removal by surgery.
+Avoiding UV light and using sunscreen in UV-bright sun conditions may prevent melanoma.
+Treatment typically is removal by surgery of the melanoma and the potentially affected adjacent tissue bordering the melanoma.
 In those with slightly larger cancers, nearby lymph nodes may be tested for spread (metastasis).
-Most people are cured if spread has not occurred.
+Most people are cured if metastasis has not occurred.
 For those in whom melanoma has spread, immunotherapy, biologic therapy, radiation therapy, or chemotherapy may improve survival.
 With treatment, the five-year survival rates in the United States are 99% among those with localized disease, 65% when the disease has spread to lymph nodes, and 25% among those with distant spread.
 The likelihood that melanoma will reoccur or spread depends on its thickness, how fast the cells are dividing, and whether or not the overlying skin has broken down.